 9 Making sure that you do not touch the glass portion of the lens cover, install the new lens cover into the slot.
 Make sure the cover is firmly in place.

 - 10 Press the \downarrow key on the front panel.
-You have finished replacing the lens cover. - 11 Close the printer window.
+You have finished replacing the lens cover. - 11 Close the printer window and the printer is ready to print.

 Normal Printer Use